Jayden63/HexGame/README.md

-This app is a group project android game built using Java in Android Studio for our CS301 course at University of Portland
+This is a group project android game built using Java in Android Studio for our CS301 course at University of Portland

 ## Game Logo